-- 1. The furnace flue is clear and free of obstructions. - 2.
-The furnace flue is in place and is physically sound without holes or excessive corrosion. - 3.
-The return-air duct connection(s) is physically sound, is sealed to the furnace casing, and terminates outside the space containing the furnace. - 4.
-The physical support of the furnace is sound without sagging, cracks, or gaps. - 5.
-There are no obvious signs of deterioration of the furnace. - The burner flames are proper; being drawn into the heat exchanger tubes, not lifting, blue in color, or not being distorted by fan operations (see FIGURE 38 - Burner Flames below).
+- 1. The furnace flue is in place and free from obstructions. - 2.
+The return-air duct connection(s) is physically sound, is sealed to the furnace casing, and terminates outside the space containing the furnace. - 3.
+The physical support of the furnace is sound without sagging, cracks, or gaps. - 4.
+There are no obvious signs of deterioration of the furnace. - 5.
+The burner flames are proper; being drawn into the heat exchanger tubes, not lifting, blue in color, or not being distorted by fan operations (see FIGURE 41 Burner Flames below).